 Finally, you need pita bread of course!
 I love using the smaller rounds that are thicker, similar to Greek style pita.
 I find they hold up really well to the stuffing.

-How to Make Arayes
+How to Make Arayes step by step

 As promised, we're going to keep this super simple.
 Start by making the ground beef mixture.
 This involves finely chopping the onions, garlic and parsley, OR using a food processor to make this faster.